Skip to main content

 6. Reframe Nervousness as Excitement

 Physiologically, nervousness and excitement are almost identical (increased heart rate, adrenaline).
 Tell your brain: "I'm excited" instead of "I'm anxious."
-It sounds cheesy, but studies show it works.
-Flow On helps by keeping your baseline calmer.
+It sounds cheesy, but many people find it helps.
+Pair it with a grounding ritual like wearing Flow On as you get ready.

 Scenario 1: Networking Event